kashafq/Python-Internship/Day 14/README(3).md

 # Sales Data Visualization – ProSensia Internship (Day 14 Task)

-This project is part of the **#ProSensiaInternship** Day 14 task, focused on exploring and visualizing sales data using Python.

 ## Objective
 To load, clean, analyze, and visualize a sales dataset using `pandas`, `matplotlib`, and `seaborn`.
 The goal was to uncover insights and present them using clear, effective visualizations.